ttulka/json-mock-data-generator/README.md

-# Json Mock Data Generator
+# JSON Mock Data Generator

 A simple tool for generating JSON mock data based on the configurable structure.